Improve Content Using Your Blog Analytics

 Let’s diverge for just a moment and look at what the experts are currently telling us makes good content for your website.

 Since the beginning of search engines, we've been hearing that Content is King and that your web content needs to be engaging.
-It’s still true today, so let’s get a little more granular in the specifics of what content needs to look like in 2019.
+It’s still true today, so let’s get a little more granular in the specifics of what content needs to look like today.

 Now, according to a study done by Backlinko, a good blog post needs to average of 1890 words to be considered for a Google first page coveted spot.
 That seems like a fairly lengthy blog, but when you think about how most people only skim blogs, it really isn’t that long.
 (Yes, I realize you may not have read this entire blog word-for-word.)